Chemical substance: Geology

+Law

 In law, "chemical substances" may include both pure substances and mixtures with a defined composition or manufacturing process.
 For example, the EU regulation REACH defines "monoconstituent substances", "multiconstituent substances" and "substances of unknown or variable composition".
 The latter two consist of multiple chemical substances; however, their identity can be established either by direct chemical analysis or reference to a single manufacturing process.
 For example, charcoal is an extremely complex, partially polymeric mixture that can be defined by its manufacturing process.
 Therefore, although the exact chemical identity is unknown, identification can be made with a sufficient accuracy.
-The CAS index also includes mixtures.
+The CAS Registry also includes mixtures.

+Polymer chemistry

 Polymers almost always appear as mixtures of molecules of multiple molar masses, each of which could be considered a separate chemical substance.
 However, the polymer may be defined by a known precursor or reaction(s) and the molar mass distribution.
 For example, polyethylene is a mixture of very long chains of -CH2- repeating units, and is generally sold in several molar mass distributions, LDPE, MDPE, HDPE and UHMWPE.